-Divide your strengths into two groups: strengths that can help you take advantage of opportunities facing your business
+Those that can help you take advantage of opportunities facing your business

-Those that you need to completely overhaul and turn quickly into strengths in order to avert threats on your business horizon.
+Those that you need to completely and quickly overhaul and convert into strengths in order to avert potential threats to your business

-Based on the outcome of the caterers' SWOT analysis, they made some significant business decisions: They hired a marketing consultant with experience developing restaurant chains; they conducted research to get a sense of the resources required to achieve competitive Internet presence; they tightened their management structure to prepare for growth; and they recruited two investors to improve their company's financial condition.
+Based on the outcome of the caterers' SWOT analysis, they made some significant business decisions: They hired a marketing consultant with experience developing restaurant chains; they conducted research to get a sense of the resources required to achieve competitive Internet presence; they strengthened their management structure to prepare for growth; and they recruited two investors to improve their company's financial condition.

 As a result, Soup's On is ready to grow into a small chain.
 The owners expect increased competition for catering and takeout services, but they project that growing demand will support a number of catering companies.
 What's more, they're confident that by focusing on quality, consistency, and sophisticated menus, they can compete successfully.
 By investing time upfront to understand their strengths and weaknesses, the caterers increased their chances of success.

 Include findings from your SWOT analysis in your business plan, addressing how you intend to

 Revisit your SWOT analysis on a regular basis — at least annually and more frequently if your business is facing major changes in marketplace or competitive conditions, experiencing growth problems, or failing to meet goals and objectives — to see how the balance of strengths, weaknesses, opportunities, and threats may have shifted.

 Your business environment is constantly in flux, so you want to be sure that your business plan reflects the world around you as it is, not the way it was.